 After gaining a minimal level of knowledge, many arborists will train as apprentices under licensed and experienced arborists.
 This is where you will be able to gain a working knowledge of safety procedures and equipment, and see first-hand the issues that many arborists face when working with trees, both large and small.

-We at TarHeel Residential Tree Service, LLC enjoy our occupation as arborists.
+We at TarHeel Residential Roofing and Tree Service, LLC enjoy our occupation as arborists.
 If you have questions or would like to learn more about our work, please give us a call.